balkce/plumbernet/README.md

 ## Testing

-The model can be used to generate masks and save the results to png figures on the disk in the directory `<output_png_directory>`.
-Producing time-domain waveforms with and without the estimated mask will be done soon.
+The model can be used to generate masks and compare results between the beamforming stage and the final output stage.

 ```
-python3 ml.py --dataset ${base_dir}/features/features_test.txt --action test --checkpoint_load <checkpoint_bin_file> --output_dir <output_png_directory>
+python3 ml.py --dataset ${base_dir}/features/features_test.txt --model ugru_2-256_2ch --action improvement --checkpoint_load <checkpoint_bin_file>
 ```

 ## Using the included scripts